pnnl/GenrAItOR/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from [...]
+We acknowledge contributions from [.PNNL Gen AI..]

 # References